iamrecursion/iamrecursion/README.md

   implemented on top of [GraalVM](https://github.com/oracle/graal).
-- [**Enso Engine:**](https://github.com/enso-org/enso) Hybrid visual and textual functional programming, employing runtime features to provide insight into user data a any level.
+- [**Enso Engine:**](https://github.com/enso-org/enso) Hybrid visual and textual functional programming, employing runtime features to provide insight into user data at any level.
 - [**Recursion Music:**](https://iamrecursion.com) Mixing and mastering in a custom-built studio.